Chicken in soy sauce

 EYW wants your food stories!

-What: A popular dessert all over India—indeed, much of South Asia—gulab jamuns are little golden-brown balls (or ovals), made of milk solids and flour, that are deep-fried, coated in a sugary syrup, and served warm.
+A popular dessert all over India—indeed, much of South Asia—gulab jamuns are little golden-brown balls (or ovals), made of milk solids and flour, that are deep-fried, coated in a sugary syrup, and served warm.
 Dense and sweet, with a bready exterior and creamy insides, they remind us of delicious sugar-soaked doughnut holes.
-Now how could that be bad?
+What's not to love about that?

 Where: Plenty of sweets shops offer gulab jamun, but we found our most satisfying one at the end of a rich Punjabi meal at Pindi (2338-7932; 16, Pandara Rd.
-Market).
+Market, map).
+This is the kind of sweet you can make room for even if you're stuffed to the gills.

 When: Daily, noon-12:30am